libretro/libretro-database/README.md

 The github repository for databases used by RetroArch.
 The repository contains several different kinds of files:

 - __Game information database files__.
   - __`.dat`__ constituent files from many [sources](#sources) and across many categories of metadata.
-The system of dats is multifaceted: alternative or additional sources can be easily added and maintained in a self-contained constituent, and some `.dat` files may overlap partly or completely in the games they cover (see [precedence](#precedence)), while some `.dat` files cover an exclusive niche of games or attributes.
+The system of dats is multifaceted: alternative or additional sources can be easily added and maintained in a self-contained constituent, and some `.dat` files may overlap in the games they cover (see [precedence](#precedence)), while some `.dat` files cover an exclusive niche of games or attributes.
   - __`.rdb`__ files used by RetroArch, compiled and amalgmated from the `.dat` files.
 [RetroArch Database format](https://github.com/libretro/RetroArch/tree/68b3e5d8e02aff753e01a1f6f8969891910b2e0b/libretro-db#readme) (_no relation to Redis .RDB files_) accomodates RetroArch's [wide range of hardware/OS compatibility](https://www.retroarch.com/index.php?page=platforms).
 - __Cheat code `.cht` files__.
 These are game-specific, remain in plain text, and are used as-is by RetroArch when manually selected and loaded by the user (see [Documentation](https://docs.libretro.com/guides/cheat-codes/)).
 The repository contains one unitary folder for each system, and multiple different cheat files may exist for the same game.
 - __Admin/management scripts__ and files.